Hostinger Quietly Blocks ChatGPT, Claude, and Perplexity from Reading Your Site. Their Support Confirmed It.

 April 29, 2026

-If your store is hosted on Hostinger's shared or Cloud Startup plans, ChatGPT Search probably can't see your products.
+If your store is on Hostinger's shared or Cloud Startup plans, ChatGPT Search probably can't see your products.
 Neither can Perplexity.
 Neither can Claude.
-And it isn't your robots.txt — it's the hosting plan itself.
+And here's the part that makes it nasty: it isn't your robots.txt.
+It's the hosting plan itself, doing this to you by default.

-The story broke when Marin Popov asked Hostinger support why AI crawlers were being challenged on his sites.
-He published the transcript on LinkedIn.
+The story broke when SEO consultant Marin Popov asked Hostinger support why AI crawlers were being challenged on his sites, then published the transcript on LinkedIn.

 What Hostinger support told Marin